Tretinoin vs. Retinol: Which is Better for Acne and Anti-Aging?

 For Cost-Effective Medical Treatments

 • While tretinoin requires a prescription, its long-term effectiveness can make it a more cost-effective solution for those with significant skin issues.
-A 30g tube of tretinoin can range from $40 to $100, but the rapid results and lasting benefits can reduce the need for multiple treatments or products over time.
+A 30g tube of tretinoin around $14 - $18, but the rapid results and lasting benefits can reduce the need for multiple treatments or products over time.

 How to Incorporate Tretinoin or Retinol Into Your Routine